 In this paper we analyze the performance of a novel power saving algorithm for WSNs.
-Our proposed algorithm is based on studying the statistics of received signals and

-ISBN: 978-988-19252-7-5 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) hence the receiver can make a fast decision to decode or reject a packet.
-Our proposed algorithm is based on three simple discrimination metrics which have low computational complexities as well as short measurement period requirements.
-In addition, our proposed algorithm minimize the delay when decoding the received packet, it analyses the sanity of small portion of the received packet instead of waiting the entire packet to be buffered/received in order to start decoding (the case in most decoding systems).
-The analysis and associated figures/tables presented in this paper can be regarded as a designer's guide for achieving significant power saving with low-complexity and low throughput loss.
+Our proposed SD algorithm is based on studying the statistics of received signals and hence the receiver can make a fast decision to decode or reject a packet.
+In addition, our SD algorithm is based on three simple discrimination metrics which have low computational complexities as well as short measurement period requirements.
+Also, our SD algorithm minimizes the delay when decoding the received packet, while most full decoding algorithms need to expend a significant amount of energy and processing complexity in order to fully-decode a packet, only to discover the packet is illegible due to a collision.
+The analysis and associated figures/tables presented in this paper can be regarded as a designer's guide for achieving significant power saving with low-complexity and low-throughput loss.